 The following list presents the milestones and deadlines for CMSC Ph.D. students.
 Failure to meet any of the deadlines could result in penalties including, but not limited to: loss of financial support, academic probation, and/or dismissal from the program.
-The following list presents the milestones and deadlines for M.S. students currently in the CMSC graduate program.
 (The Graduate School's list of requirements can be found at: https://gradschool.umbc.edu/graduation/reqs/doctoral.)